panda3d/panda3d-docs/programming/physics/builtin/applying-physics-to-a-node.rst

 Since the gravitational force is relative to the entire world (and shouldn't change if, for example, the jetpack guy tumbles head-over-heels), the gravityForce vector was added to a ForceNode attached to render.
-So regardless of the orienation of the NodePath controlled by an, the force will always pull towards the bottom of the scene.
+So regardless of the orientation of the NodePath controlled by an, the force will always pull towards the bottom of the scene.

 Since all objects in the scene should be affected by gravity, the force was